developer-friendly/blog/docs/posts/0007-oidc-authentication.md

     A hard requirement on implementing and adopting OIDC as an authentication mechanism is that both the service provider and the identity provider must support OIDC.
-In other words, they should be OIDC compatible and implement the corresponding RFCs[^4].
+In other words, they should be OIDC compatible and implement the corresponding RFCs[^6].

 ???+ abstract "SAML vs. OIDC"

     SAML (Security Assertion Markup Language) is another protocol that is used for authentication.
-The main difference between SAML and OIDC is that SAML was initially designed for single sign-on (SSO) and is XML-based, whereas OIDC is JSON-based and is more modern and flexible with a more focus on authentication for modern [mobile] applications [^5].
+The main difference between SAML and OIDC is that SAML was initially designed for single sign-on (SSO) and is XML-based, whereas OIDC is JSON-based and is more modern and flexible with more focus on authentication for modern [mobile] applications [^7].

     OIDC is built on top of OAuth2 and is more modern and flexible than SAML.

-    On a personal note, I would rather the JSON-based OIDC than the XML-based.
+    On a personal note, I would rather the JSON-based OIDC than the XML-based SAML.
     But, since that protocol is usually the reponsibility of my upstream services, I rarely care how they talk to each other and just use the proper tool to address the problem at hand.